 The common warrants will be issued separately from the common stock and prefunded warrants included in this offering.
-Each share of our common stock or pre-funded warrant purchased in this offering will include [•] common warrant to purchase [•] share of our common stock.
+Each share of our common stock or pre-funded warrant purchased in this offering will include (i) a Series A Warrant to purchase one share of common stock, (ii) a Series B Warrant to purchase one share of common stock, and (iii) a Series C Warrant to purchase one share of our common stock.